JurianArie/docs/validation.md

     'custom' => [
         'person.*.email' => [
-            'unique' => 'Each person must have a unique email address', ]
+            'distinct' => 'Each person must have a unique email address', ]
     ],